 Departmental Honors.
 Students may earn graduation with honors in their major subjects.
 Each department establishes its own requirements for honors projects or theses.
 All departments require that a student intending to undertake an honors project have a specified minimum grade-point average in the major subject and a minimum grade-point average for all work taken at the University of Mary Washington.

 University Honors.
-Students fulfilling all of the requirements for the University Honors Program (complete a minimum of 6 credits per year of honors work, maintain a cumulative GPA of 3.2, complete the required seminar and service project, and participate in required co-curricular events) will earn University Honors.
+Students fulfilling all of the requirements for the University Honors Program (complete a minimum of two honors program requirements, maintain a cumulative GPA of 3.2, complete the required seminar, service project and capstone project, and participate in required co-curricular events) will earn University Honors.